 7.6.
 (1) As soon as possible after the annual election of the President, the Vice-President and the Executive Committee, Council shall appoint the Chair and members of each Committee in accordance with the College’s governance policies as approved by Council.

-If any vacancies occur in the Chair or membership of any Committee, Council or the Executive Committee may appoint a replacement Chair or Committee member in accordance with the College’s governance policies as approved by Council.
+If any vacancies occur in the Chair or membership of any Committee, Council may appoint a replacement Chair or Committee member in accordance with the College’s governance policies as approved by Council.

-Where the Chair of a Committee is unable to act for a matter or a period of time, he or she shall appoint from the Committee a person to act on his or her behalf, failing which the President shall appoint an acting Chair from the Committee.
+Where the Chair of a Committee is unable to act for a matter or a period of time, they shall appoint from the Committee a person to act on their behalf.
+Where the Chair of a Committee is unable to act for more than two consecutive meetings, Council shall appoint a new Chair.

 STATUTORY AND NON-STATUTORY COMMITTEE PROCEDURES

 7.7.
-(1) Each Committee shall meet from time to time at the direction of Council or the Executive Committee or at the call of the Chair at a place in Ontario and at a date and time set by the Chair.
+(1) Each Committee shall meet from time to time at the direction of Council or at the call of the Chair at a place in Ontario and at a date and time set by the Chair.

 Subject to subsection (3), unless otherwise provided in the RHPA, the Act or the Regulations, a majority of members of a Committee, or of a panel of a Committee, including at least one Publicly-Appointed Councillor constitutes a quorum.